hasanmoudud/geocompr/main.md

 SQLite/SpatiaLite   .sqlite                SQLite is a standalone, relational database management system.
 It is used as a default database driver in GRASS GIS 7.
 SpatiaLite is the spatial extension of SQLite providing support for simple features.
 Vector and raster   Open
 ESRI FileGDB        .gdb                   Collection of spatial and nonspatial objects created in the ArcGIS software.
 It allows storage of multiple feature classes and enables use of topological definitions.
 Limited access to this format is provided by GDAL with the use of the OpenFileGDB and FileGDB drivers.
 Vector and raster   Proprietary
 GeoPackage          .gpkg                  Lightweight database container based on SQLite allowing an easy and platform-independent exchange of geodata                                                                                                                                                                             Vector and raster   Open

+An important development ensuring greater standardization and open-sourcing of file formats was the founding of the Open Geospatial Consortium ([OGC](http://www.opengeospatial.org)) in 1994.
+The OGC coordinates the development of open standards for geospatial content including file formats such as KML and GeoPackage.
+As described in Chapter \@ref(spatial-class) the OGC publishes the simple feature data model, which underlies the vector data classes provided by **sf** and used in this book.
+Open file formats of the kind endorsed by the OGC have several advantages over proprietary formats: the standards are published, ensuring transparency and enabling innovation to improve the file formats.

+The issues with non-OGC file formats are especially visible in the most popular vector format - ESRI Shapefile.
+It has a large number of limitations, including column names only up to 10 characters, the number of columns restricted at 255, and file size limited to 2GB.
+ESRI Shapefile also does not support all of the possible geometry types, for example, it is unable to distinguish between a polygon and a multipolygon.
+Therefore, we recommend to discontinue using ESRI Shapefile and use one of the OGC file formats instead.
+Especially, GeoPackage proved to be a complete vector data format.
+To learn more about the ESRI Shapefile limitations and possible alternative file formats visit http://switchfromshapefile.org/.

 <!-- http://switchfromshapefile.org/ -->
 <!-- 3.
 JPEG - (possibly mention SAGA's sdat, Erdas Imagine) -->